khulnasoft/khulnasoft/doc/admin/observability/alerts.md

 **Next steps**

-- Confirm that the Sourcegraph frontend has enough CPU/memory using the provisioning panels.
+- Confirm that the Khulnasoft frontend has enough CPU/memory using the provisioning panels.
 - Investigate potential sources of latency by selecting Explore and modifying the `sum by(le)` section to include additional labels: for example, `sum by(le, job)` or `sum by (le, instance)`.
-- Trace a request to see what the slowest part is: https://sourcegraph.com/docs/admin/observability/tracing
+- Trace a request to see what the slowest part is: https://khulnasoft.com/docs/admin/observability/tracing
 - Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#frontend-page-load-latency).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: